• Home

 Direct Debits

-There are many government schemes out there that can help you get on the property market.
+There are many government programs out there that can help you get on the property market.
 If you are struggling to save or get on the market then one of the schemes may be able to help you.
-Some schemes will offer you 25% extra on top of what you save every year to a set amount.
-Alternatively there are other schemes that allow you to pay a lower deposit or to pay half rent half mortgage.
+USDA financing is a great example of a government program designed to help first-time home buyers purchase a house.
+With this, borrowers get a loan without a down payment.
+Plus, they are less prone to risk since it’s backed by the government.
+Some programs offer you 25% extra on top of what you save every year to a set amount.
+Alternatively, other schemes allow you to pay a lower deposit or to pay half rent and half mortgage.
 If you aren’t sure of what scheme is best for you, speak to a mortgage adviser as they will be able to assist you with picking the best one for your situation.

 Try To Pay Less Rent